 Unlike other proponents of Jerome Callet’s research, the information on this website recognises the value in each of the stages of development of the TCE, Superchops and Trumpet Yoga methods.
 The fundamental teachings behind each of these is the same and the result of their combined study gives the player authority to make informed decisions about their development based upon decades of research and study.
 Some believe that Callet’s latest and greatest ideas are all that you need but a lot of people have struggled to apply his current teachings to musical performance.
 By taking a broader look at the development of his ideas it has been shown that most can get themselves on a path of positive change.
 This is the meaning of Being Empowered With Knowledge.

 The core teachings of the Tongue Controlled Embouchure can be summarised in five concepts:

 - Correct Sound Concept – working with your instrument, not against it.

 - Use Of The Tongue – anchored on the bottom lip.

-- Lips Moving Correctly – central lip compression, not lateral movement.
+- Lips Moving Correctly – central lip grip, not lateral movement.